BrickDesignerNL/exiftool-aws-lamdba/README.md

 # About this fork
 Work in progress.
 Not working code yet.
-Intention os to upgrade to layest Lambda runtime & latest version of ExifTool.
-And adding an SQS queue to ensure event delivery.
+Intention os to upgrade to latest Lambda runtime & latest version of ExifTool.
+Ising ARM instead of Intel architecture and adding an SQS queue to ensure event delivery.

 ## Exiftool Lambda